William Pitt, 1st Earl of Chatham: American Revolutionary War

-Chatham sought to discourage industrialization in the American colonies, in 1770 he stated that "the colonies should not be permitted to manufacture so much as a horseshoe nail".
+Chatham sought to discourage industrialization in the American colonies, stating in 1770 that "the colonies should not be permitted to manufacture so much as a horseshoe nail".

 Chatham sought to find a compromise on the escalating conflict with the American colonies.
 As he realised the gravity of the American situation, Chatham re-entered the fray, declaring that he would "be in earnest for the public" and "a scarecrow of violence to the gentler warblers of the grove".
 His position changed from an obsession in 1774 with the question of the authority of Parliament to a search for a formula for conciliation in 1775.
 He proposed the "Provisional Act" that would both maintain the ultimate authority of Parliamentary sovereignty, while meeting the colonial demands.
 The Lords defeated his proposal on 1 February 1775.
 Chatham's warnings regarding America were ignored.
 After war had broken out, he warned that America could not be conquered.
 Due to his stance, Pitt was very popular amongst the American colonists.
-This high esteem approached to idolatry according to historian Clinton Rossiter:
+This high esteem approached idolatry according to historian Clinton Rossiter:

 In the last decade of the colonial period the ideal of the man of public virtue was made real in the person of William Pitt.
 The cult of this noblest of Whigs, "the Genius of England and the Comet of his Age" was well advanced toward idolatry at least five years before the Stamp Act.
 The greatest of "the great men of England", the last and noblest of the Romans, was considered the embodiment of virtue, wisdom, patriotism, liberty, and temperance ...
 Pitt, "glorious and immortal", the "guardian of America", was the idol of the colonies ...
 A Son of Liberty in Bristol County, Massachusetts, paid him the ultimate tribute of identification with English liberty: "Our toast in general is,—Magna Charta, the British Constitution,—PITT and Liberty forever!"